 I’ve have had a great experience connecting with other single Muslims in town and out of town as well.

 Nonetheless, I believe any tool available to help us connect better and bring the Muslim communities together should be considered a valid and viable tool to use as long as it doesn’t take us away from our deen (faith).

 Paradox of Choice Among Unrealistic Expectations:

-Once they were genuinely attracted to the person of interest, shared some similar values, liked the level of their deen (faith), and got along with them just fine, the two would be committed for engagement then marriage to follow while they were committed to work with each other when problems, issues, and conflicts arose.
+Once they were genuinely attracted to the person of interest, shared some similar values, liked the level of their deen (faith), and got along with them just fine, the two would be committed to engagement, then marriage, while they were committed to working with each other when problems, issues, and conflicts arose.